 In furtherance of this purpose the Inspectorate carries out inspections and enquiries on particular aspects of the operation and administration of the Garda Síochána and submits a report on those inspections and enquiries to the Policing Authority and the Minister under S117(2) Garda Síochána Act 2005 as amended.
 Under the same section of the Act, the Inspectorate can also provide advice to the Policing Authority or the Minister with regard to best policing policy and practice.

-There are two ongoing inspections/inquiries as initiated under section 117(2)(a) of the 2005 Act (as amended), namely;
+There is one ongoing inspection/inquiry as initiated under section 117(2)(a) of the 2005 Act (as amended)1, namely;